2019 United States state legislative elections

 The 2019 United States state legislative elections were held on November 5, 2019.
-Seven legislative chambers in four states held regularly-scheduled elections.
+Seven legislative chambers in four states held regularly scheduled elections.
 These off-year elections coincided with other state and local elections, including gubernatorial elections in three states.

-Democrats gained majorities of both houses of the Virginia General Assembly, giving them complete control of the legislature for the first time since 2000, and the first trifecta since 1994.
+Democrats gained majorities of both houses of the Virginia General Assembly, giving them complete control of the legislature for the first time since 1996, and the first trifecta since 1994.

 Summary table

-Regularly-scheduled elections were held in 7 of the 99 state legislative chambers in the United States.
-Nationwide, regularly-scheduled elections were held for 538 of the 7,383 legislative seats.
-This table only covers regularly-scheduled elections; additional special elections took place concurrently with these regularly-scheduled elections.
+Regularly scheduled elections were held in 7 of the 99 state legislative chambers in the United States.
+Nationwide, regularly scheduled elections were held for 538 of the 7,383 legislative seats.
+This table only covers regularly scheduled elections; additional special elections took place concurrently with these regularly scheduled elections.

+Election predictions

+Several sites and individuals publish predictions of competitive chambers.
+These predictions look at factors such as the strength of the party, the strength of the candidates, and the partisan leanings of the state (reflected in part by the state's Cook Partisan Voting Index rating).
+The predictions assign ratings to each chambers, with the rating indicating the predicted advantage that a party has in winning that election.